-NYIT partners with the Society for Human Resource Management (SHRM) to offer three HR courses:
+NYIT partners with the Society for Human Resource Management (SHRM) to offer two HR courses:

 The course is available in a 36-hour classroom based format.
 Classroom-based classes meet once a week on one of NYIT's convenient Long Island or Manhattan campuses.
 They are taught by experienced and skilled instructors who have successfully guided several hundred individuals through their certification exams.

 Those who successfully complete the course receive a Certificate of Human Resource Management from SHRM, and 3.5 CEUs of credit.

 The SHRM certification preparation course is designed primarily for individuals seeking SHRM-CP or SHRM-SCP certification.

 SHRM-CP and SHRM -SCP Certification Handbook describes the new SHRM exam process with various items such as preparing for the exam and eligiblity requirements.
 The handbook can be downloaded from shrmcertification.org/certificationhandbook.
 Keep in mind that eligibility has changed and your HR experience may be in an HR exempt or nonexempt capacity.

 Advancing your career.
 For those not seeking certification, the SHRM Learning System for SHRM-CP/SHRM-SCP course provides a comprehensive and accelerated option for professional development.
 Participants gain a generalist viewpoint, refresh key ideas and concepts, strengthen their understanding of core HR competencies and increase productivity.